rjinxx/xiaojun.jin/content/home/patents.md

 headless: true

 # Order that this section appears on the page.
-weight: 125
+weight: 100

-title: Software Copyright
+title: Patents
 subtitle: ''

 content:
   # Page type to display.
 E.g. post, event, publication...
   page_type: event
   # Choose how many pages you would like to display (0 = all pages)
-  count: 3
+  count: 5
   # Filter on criteria
   filters:
     author: ""